 When starting out as a freelancer, you might think the most important decision you have to make it what pair of sweatpants you’ll wear today.
 But the truth is, there’s one major decision you’ll have to tackle before moving on to joggers vs. leggings.

-That decision is what type of business entity you’ll use in order to do what you love.
-Put simply, this is the choice you’ll make regarding how you’ll organize your business.
+That decision is what type of business entity you’ll form.
+Put simply, this is the choice you’ll make about how you’ll organize your business.

 Before we continue, please note: while we’ve made every effort to ensure this information is accurate and up-to-date, it doesn’t constitute legal advice, and it shouldn’t be considered a substitute for legal advice.
 It’s best to talk to your lawyer to get answers if you have any questions about your freelance business.